 All of our materials are transported to our manufacturing centre by road, rather than flown from around the world.

-We use flat-knitting - a technique which wastes less material when creating the Run/2’s upper.
+We use flat-knitting - a technique which wastes less material when creating the LIGHT’s upper.

 Our community is the most important part of our circularity.
 Without you, the hyloop ends.